 Bryant Furnace Costs to Install

 The average price a homeowner pays for a Bryant gas furnace is around $2,485.
-If you wanted to install a mid-tier Bryant Preferred 912S series furnace with up to 92.1% AFUE energy efficiency you could expect to spend around $1,694 for the replacement furnace unit alone and with installation and labor costs you’d be looking at $3,765 in total installation costs.
+If you wanted to install a mid-tier Bryant Preferred 912S series furnace with up to 92.1% AFUE energy efficiency you could expect to spend around $1,694 for the replacement furnace unit alone and with new furnace installation and labor costs you’d be looking at $3,765 in total installation costs.